|

 \begin{equation}\epsilon_{33}=1-\sum_{s}\frac{\omega^{2}_{p}}{\omega^{2}}\end{equation}

-Note here we are including the plasma frequency for ions aswell.
-This dispersion function is effectively a super position of the O-Mode and X-Mode dispersion functions and as such has the same cutoffs and resonaces.
+Note here we are including the plasma frequency for ions as well.
+This dispersion function is effectively a super position of the O-Mode and X-Mode dispersion functions and as such has the same cutoffs and resonances.

-When a new dispersion function is subclassed from dispersion::dispersion_function an implimentation must be provided for the pure virtual method dispersion::dispersion_function::D.
+When a new dispersion function is subclassed from dispersion::dispersion_function an implementation must be provided for the pure virtual method dispersion::dispersion_function::D.